mhcrnl/ogcalc/doc/ogcalc.rst

 button1 = gtk_button_new_from_stock(GTK_STOCK_QUIT);
 \end{lstlisting}

-This code creates a new button, using a \emph{stock widget}.
+This code creates a new button, using a *stock widget*.
 A stock widget contains a predefined icon and text.
 These are available for commonly used functions, such as ``OK'', ``Cancel'', ``Print'', etc..